Good Govt Recent

 Equality consisted in all alike being able … It did not mean that I should get what others get, but rather that I should get what I need for my development.

-Giving TOP priority to this freedom for individuals to grow does not mean we establish a chaotic social environment of wildly unrestrained freedom.
+Giving TOP priority to this – room for individuals to grow – does not mean we establish a chaotic social environment of wildly unrestrained self-serving.
 Defenders of extreme capitalism (the contemporary American obsession) seem to promote and very much desire such lack of restraint for themselves, and for the superbly wealthy.

 But that is not the freedom that ALL of us need.

-Those capitalists’ intensely-desired freedom of greed and power-lust, for themselves or a small elite, is in fact very destructive of this much more humane freedom that all of us need – and that we as a society need.
+Those capitalists’ intensely-desired room for greed and power-lust, for themselves or a small elite, is in fact very destructive of this much more humane freedom that all of us need – and that we as a society need.

 It Would Require …